 IS `ODDLY SATISFYING´ THE NEW LULLABY?

-“Brain tingles” often describes the reaction of ASMR.
-A brain massage can be an unexpected fulfillment.
-The static sensation is translated along the neck, across the shoulders and up the scalp.
-According to Craig Richard, a professor with a Ph.D. of physiology at Shenandoah University in Virginia and founder of ASMR university, this physiological reaction has existed way before the digital age.
-Through whispering, personal attention, crisp sounds and slow movement as reported triggers.
+The term “brain tingles” aptly describes the sensations associated with ASMR.
+It’s akin to receiving an unexpected massage for the mind.
+The static-like tingling travels from the neck, across the shoulders, and up to the scalp.
+According to Craig Richard, a Ph.D. professor of physiology at Shenandoah University and the founder of ASMR University, this physiological response predates the digital era.
+Certain triggers, such as whispering, personal attention, crisp sounds, and slow movements, induce this delightful reaction.

 Karol Pomykala